 “I wanted to teach history here,” Yemane says, “I especially love teaching about the American revolution because it is such a good example for the world.
 But it was very expensive to get the extra schooling I needed for a license here.
 Now I am Human Resources manager for a small transportation company.”

-The family prays standing around the dining table before Bizunesh serves a huge loaf of home-baked bread called budeenaa, made from a hardy super grain called teff.
+The family prays standing around the dining table before Bizunesh serves a huge loaf of home-baked bread called budeena, made from a hardy super grain called teff.
 She also serves a spiced rice and meat dish then invites our photographer and I to join the family.
 The kids demonstrate a traditional way to use the bread in their fingers to pickup and eat the rice and meat.
 We follow their lead and eat with our fingers.
 We also taste a traditional Ethiopian drink made with barley and honey.
-It is dark, non-alcohoic mead that is both sweet and bitter, almost like a cold coffee with honey stirred in.
+It is dark, non-alcoholic mead that is both sweet and bitter, almost like a cold coffee with honey stirred in.

 Over the meal, Yemane continues their story.
 “When we first came to this country none of our children spoke English,” he says.
 “Even in Ethiopia I wanted our children to speak English to help them with the future, but they didn’t learn any until they came to Minnesota.
 They all love to play, but it was hard for them to make friends until they learned English.
 That motivated them to learn fast and now they have lots of friends.
 Our neighbors all know them and watch for them, too.
 It’s good and makes this neighborhood safer for our children."